-- JNDI Subsytem Messages provides a list of JNDI subsystem messages. - Using WebLogic Server Clusters provides information on the cluster-wide JNDI tree. - Administration Console Online Help contains sections that describe how to add or modify security roles and policies on a JNDI Binding node, Root Content node, or Context node.
+- "JNDI Subsystem Messages" provides a list of JNDI subsystem messages. - "Communications in a Cluster" in Using Clusters for Oracle WebLogic Server provides information on the cluster-wide JNDI tree. - Oracle WebLogic Server Administration Console Help contains sections that describe how to add or modify security roles and policies on a JNDI Binding node, Root Content node, or Context node.

-Examples for the Web Application Developer
+2.3 Examples for the Web Application Developer